jelic98/infview/README.md

 * FUM - The functional model shows a set of cases of using systems and actors beyond the boundaries of the system
 * IR - Information resource includes knowledge, information and data used to solve problems, as well as technology systems related to acquisition, storage and processing of data
 * CRUD - Operations for creating, loading, updating and deleting data
-* Import - Automatic or semi-automatic import of data or datasets between applications [source](https://en.wikipedia.org/wiki/Import_and_export_of_data)
+* Import - Automatic or semi-automatic import of data or datasets between applications; [source](https://en.wikipedia.org/wiki/Import_and_export_of_data)
-* Export - Automatic or semi-automatic export of data or datasets between applications [source](https://en.wikipedia.org/wiki/Import_and_export_of_data)
+* Export - Automatic or semi-automatic export of data or datasets between applications; [source](https://en.wikipedia.org/wiki/Import_and_export_of_data)
-* Merge - Combining two or more different versions of data [source](https://www.techopedia.com/definition/1217/merge)
+* Merge - Combining two or more different versions of data; [source](https://www.techopedia.com/definition/1217/merge)
-* Sorting - Systematic editing process, editing items one by one by some criterion [source](https://en.wikipedia.org/wiki/Sorting)
+* Sorting - Systematic editing process, editing items one by one by some criterion; [source](https://en.wikipedia.org/wiki/Sorting)
 * Split - Separate the data set so that each part has different features
-* Cloning - The process of cloning is a method of making an exact copy of the data [source](https://www.techopedia.com/definition/31923/cloning-programming)
+* Cloning - The process of cloning is a method of making an exact copy of the data; [source](https://www.techopedia.com/definition/31923/cloning-programming)
-* Localization - adapting a product or service to meet the needs of a particular language or culture [source](https://searchcio.techtarget.com/definition/localization)
+* Localization - adapting a product or service to meet the needs of a particular language or culture; [source](https://searchcio.techtarget.com/definition/localization)

 ## 1.3.Overview